UnrealMultiple/TShockPlugin/CaiRewardChest/README.en.md

-# CairewardChes reward box
+# CaiRewardChest reward box

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: CAI
+- Author: Cai
-- Source: This warehouse
+- Source: this warehouse
-- Can I still worry about the server box once?
-Try the reward box of the CAI.
+- Still worrying that the server box can only be collected once, try Cai's reward box.
-- Use after new maps `/Initialization reward box` you can turn the box of the full map into the reward box that each player can only receive once,
+- Use after creating a new map.`/Initialize the reward box` you can turn the box of the whole map into a reward box that each player can only get once.
-- And just click on it, and it will give the player the corresponding box withering
+- And you can get it by clicking it, and you will give the player the corresponding box litter.
-- Of course, you can also use it `/Add a reward box` and `/Edit reward box` set your own reward box
+- Of course, you can also use.`/Add bonus box` and `/Edit the reward box` set your own reward box

-> Note: Please use it after generating a map `/Initialization reward box` otherwise, the player’s box may be mistakenly marked
+> Note: Please use after generating the map.`/Initialize the reward box` otherwise, the player's box may be marked by mistake.

 ## Update log